 Christian Life’s progressive discipline policy includes a point system attached to behavioral infractions.
 According to this policy, “Students ending the year with 15 or more points will start the following year with 10 points and will be put on a Conditional Enrollment Agreement” (See the “Discipline” section of the Student Handbook).
-If a new student’s behavior record from their past school includes infractions that would have equalled or exceeded 15 points according to CLS Middle/High School disciplinary policies, the student may be denied admission or allowed to enroll under the Conditional Enrollment Agreement, which includes beginning the new year with 10 points automatically applied to their behavior record.
+If a new student’s behavior record from their past school includes infractions that would have equalled or exceeded 15 points according to CLS Middle/High School disciplinary policies, the student may be dismissed upon enrollment or allowed to enroll under the Conditional Enrollment Agreement, which includes beginning the new year with 10 points automatically applied to their behavior record.
 This policy applies to all students new to the CLS Middle/High School, including those transferring from other schools and those moving up from the CLS Elementary School.

 The State of Wisconsin mandates us to report any indication of possible neglect, abuse, or criminal activity which comes to our attention.
 Please be assured that we respect your integrity as a family.
 If inquiries are ever to be made, however, it is done with our concern for the student and to fulfill our legal obligations.